Jürgen Habermas: Education and career

+Following Adorno's death in 1969, Habermas, who had earlier declined the directorship of the Institute for Social Research, recommended Leszek Kołakowski to take up the role in the following year.
+When the proposal fell through due to opposition from the philosophy department, Habermas published an open letter against the institutionalisation of critical theory.

-He accepted the position of Director of the Max Planck Institute for the Study of the Scientific-Technical World in Starnberg (near Munich) in 1971, and worked there until 1983, two years after the publication of his magnum opus, The Theory of Communicative Action.
+In 1971, he accepted the position of co-director (alongside Carl Friedrich von Weizsäcker) of the Max Planck Institute for the Study of the Scientific and Technical World in Starnberg, near Munich, and worked there until 1983, two years after the publication of his magnum opus, The Theory of Communicative Action.
+He proclaimed his definitive break with the Frankfurt School of critical theory in a 1971 letter to Herbert Marcuse.
+Habermas served as the doctoral advisor to Hans-Hermann Hoppe, who earned his doctorate in 1974, although he came to reject much of Habermas's thought.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1984.